 Applicants fill out an online application to become a provider.
 Once approved, you submit individual courses for approval.

 Contractors that have less than six years experience (and whose responsible managing individual also has less than six years experience) must take an additional eight hours of courses.
-These can be Series A and/or Series B (trade-specific) classes.

 - Building codes